What about solar cars?

 The evolution of travel has come a lot way since horse carriages.
 That being said we are still moving with forward momentum.
-Gas and diesel cars were the ultimate breakthrough that humans were waiting for but now we are working to move past combustion engine and into the future of transportation.
+Gas and diesel cars were the ultimate breakthrough that humans were waiting for, but now we are working to move past combustion engine and into the future of transportation.
+How will car maintenance adapt?
 Will the next big thing turn out to be the solar-powered cars?

 Similar to other solar-powered applications, solar-powered cars are powered by harnessing the sun’s energy.
 This energy is converted into electricity that charges the car’s battery so it can power the motor.

 Solar-powered cars rely on PVC or photovoltaic cells.
 PVCs are the part of solar panel technology that is responsible for converting the sun’s energy into electricity.
 Semiconductors – materials that exhibit properties of both insulators and conductors – are used to manufacture PVCs.
 They are composed of silicon and absorb the sunlight.
 This energy from the sunlight liberates electrons of the semiconductors, triggering electrons’ flow.
 This is the flow that ultimately produces the electricity that goes on to power up an electric motor or battery in solar-powered cars.

 Evolution of Solar-Powered Cars

 Solar-powered cars are older than you might have thought.
 Many car enthusiasts have been independently designing their own versions for quite some time.
 In 1977, Ed Passerini created his own solar-powered car he called Bluebird.
 In 1982, Larry Perkins successfully drove his version of the solar-powered car, the Quiet Achiever.
 Soon, both of them were credited as the first individuals to create solar-powered vehicles.